*NEW: Learn about our exciting peer community for Executive Assistants!

 #1: Invest into Introductions

-Too often, we have a tendency to treat introductions as a formality; as precursors to something more important.
+Too often, we have a tendency to treat introductions as a formality, as precursors to something more important.
 As a result, we aren’t fully engaged or 100% present during initial interactions.
 So it’s really no surprise we leave these conversations having already forgotten the other person’s name.

-Simply by going into an introduction fully present, aware, and invested in the moment can make a huge difference in remembering people’s names.
 When you know you’re about to meet someone for the first time, take a moment to boost your natural curiosity and go in with the sole intent to actively listen to the other person.

-Next time you’re about to meet someone new, quickly commit to yourself: “I am going to learn and remember this person’s name.”
 This simple mental commitment will divert more energy to hearing, repeating, and remembering the person’s name, increasing the likelihood that you’ll be able to recall it in the future.

 #2: Harness the 3x Rule